-I am both an artist and a teacher.
-My primary work is designing fabric using engineered and manipulated photographic designs and original paper artwork.
-I print these designs onto fabric and use these prints to make one-of-a-kind wearable art garments and accessories.
+I am a full-time teaching artist who works in a micro-studio in Minneapolis.
+I work primarily in fabric and paper, specializing in textured designs from cut paper illustrations using recycled papers and embroidered surface designs.
 One of the traditions of fiber art that inspires me is the idea of making practical and every day things be beautiful as well as functional.
 Why else do you make a lace edge on a handkerchief or hand weave a kitchen towel when a scrap of old fabric would do the job?
 Because that’s a tiny bit of art that makes you feel good.
 You can read more of my artist’s statement here.
 I have won several awards for my work, including an Honorable Mention at the MN State Fair Fine Arts competition.

-As a teacher, rather than being a specialist in one area, my specialty is being able to teach a beginning class in just about everything related to fiber art – felting, dyes, weaving, knitting, sewing, embroidery, beadwork, quilting.
+As a teacher, rather than being a specialist in one area, my specialty is being able to teach a beginning class in just about anything related to fabric or paper.
 I love watching the light bulb come on for someone as they have that “ah-ha!” moment or the gasp of excitement as they unfold their first dye project.
 I love to teach and you can find out all about my upcoming classes here as well as online classes I host and my new Skillshare classes (launching in August 2023).

-I live in Minneapolis, although I haven’t always been a city girl.
-I grew up in Rapid City, SD and will always think of the Black Hills as my home.
-I have a computer geeky husband and a large yellow lab named Stanley and we like to go on long rambling photo walks in search of lattes, squirrels and milkbones.

-I was on the board of directors of the Hennepin History Museum in Minneapolis and the Weavers Guild of MN and served as the MN State Rep to the Surface Design Association in 2015-2017.
+I served on the board of directors of the Hennepin History Museum in Minneapolis and the Weavers Guild of MN and as the MN State Rep to the Surface Design Association.
 I am really committed to making art in my community whenever I have the opportunity.
-I have worked with The Museum of Russian Art, The Bakken Museum, Dakota County Libraries, Prospect Park Association, Weavers Guild of MN, North Suburban Center for the Arts and many other local organizations to bring art into the community.
+I have worked with The Museum of Russian Art, Bakken Museum, Bell Museum, Dakota County Libraries, Prospect Park Association, Weavers Guild of MN, North Suburban Center for the Arts and many other local organizations to make art together.